 Just to be safe, DSCC also reserved three weeks’ worth of time in October, when the airwaves get crowded close to election time.

 The national party’s involvement comes as two independent polls out this found Toomey pulling to a wider lead in head-to-head matchups than previous surveys showed.
 Rasmussen Reports had Toomey up 46 percent to 37 percent, while Democratic-oriented Public Policy Polling had it at 45-36 percent, in Toomey’s favor.
-Both polls identified Obama’s falling approval rating in Pennsylvania and found the Republican doing better among independents.
+Both polls identified Obama’s falling approval rating in

 And, until the Democrats’ Senate campaign arm got involved, Toomey had been running unanswered ads depicting Sestak as a liberal for several weeks.
 Toomey, who did not have a competitive primary, has more money, and Sestak has shown he likes to hold his fire until the final weeks of a campaign.